 Remember last month when I shared my goals for 2014?
 I wanted to simplify so I could better appreciate the wonderful moments in life.
 I think it’s happened.
-I’m typing this post while baby girl is napping on my chest (I can spoil her a bit, it’s okay, she’s only little once), Dolce is curled up on another couch relaxing while The Great Mouse Detective plays, the Godfather will be home in the next hour or so so I can head to flamenco class, I have e-mails and messages with bookings in my inboxes, and I’m here writing this, for you.
+I’m typing this post while baby girl is napping on my chest (I can spoil her a bit, it’s okay, she’s only little once), Dolce is curled up on another couch relaxing while The Great Mouse Detective plays.
+The Godfather will be home in the next hour or so so I can head to flamenco class, I have e-mails and messages with bookings in my inboxes, and I’m here writing this, for you.
 That’s simply beautiful.

-We are not talking about cupcakes right now though, we are talking about casserole, which is funny, because I don’t consider myself a “casserole” person.
+We are talking about casserole, which is funny, because I don’t consider myself a “casserole” person.
 My mom never made casseroles growing up and because most call for “cream of something or other” processed something, I never really experimented with recipes.
 But, you know, we’re up for new things, and anything that is baked in a casserole dish counts as a casserole, right?

 On a total side note, did you know that in the 72 hours before and including Valentine’s Day (pickups Wednesday, Thursday and Friday), over 500 items (sugar cookies, French macarons, breads, brownies and cake pops) were baked and sent out of the Godmother kitchen?
 What a way to come off maternity leave (haha)!
 Thank you…

-- 48 oz refrigerated tortellini
+- 48 oz refrigerated or frozen tortellini

 - 4 cups pasta sauce (jar or can)

-- 10 cloves fresh garlic, minced
+- 8 cloves fresh garlic, minced

-- 1 3/4 lbs boneless, skinless chicken breast
+- 2 pounds boneless, skinless chicken breast

-- 2 tbsp olive oil
+- 1-2 tablespoons olive oil